 First off I want to make clear that by “dream child” I am referring to an image you have of a child, not an actual child that has passed.
 I have not experienced that type of grief so I do not intend to address that.
 I do want to acknowledge a type of grief that many parents do experience.
-I think many of us suffer in silence either because we do not even recognize it as grief or because we are embarrassed, ashamed or guilty of our feelings.
+I think many of us suffer in silence either because we do not even recognize it as grief.
+Maybe we are embarrassed, ashamed or guilty of our feelings.

 Let me explain what I mean by “dream child”.
 Many of have an image in our heads of what we think our child will be like.
 We may have very specific images, such as hair color, likes and dislikes, or we may have loose images such as a boy full of energy or a girl that likes to dress up.
 Sometimes our children are similar to our images and we can easily adapt to their specific personalities.
 Other times they are extremely different.

 Sometimes are kids are born with challenges we did not plan to face.
 Or sometimes these challenges develop over time, or suddenly from an accident or illness, but either way, our dream of our child has been drastically altered.
 These challenges could be cognitive, physical, emotional etc. I don't think any challenge is easier than another.
 They are all difficult in their own way.
 Some people accept these challenges without much grief, but many of us grieve for our dream child in one way or another.
 Anytime life changes things for us we must grieve for the loss of what we had planned and hopefully carry on as a stronger and perhaps more flexible person.